Penstemon utahensis

-Penstemon utahensis is a species of penstemon known by the common names Utah beardtongue and Utah penstemon.
-It is native to the southwestern United States, where it grows in scrub, woodland, and canyons.
+Penstemon utahensis, also called Utah penstemon or Utah firecracker, is a species of penstemon native to the southwestern United States, where it grows in scrub, woodland, and canyons.
 It is a perennial herb growing erect to a maximum height near half a meter.
 The thick leaves are located around the base of the plant and in opposite pairs along the stem.
-The upper leaves are lance-shaped and often folded lengthwise, measuring up to 5.5 centimeters long.
+The upper leaves are narrow and often folded lengthwise, measuring up to 7.5 centimeters long.
 The showy inflorescence bears many bright red-pink flowers up to 2.5 centimeters in length.
-They are cylindrical, tubular, or funnel-shaped with wide, lobed mouths, and mostly hairless to slightly hairy and glandular.
+They have narrow floral tubes ending in wide, lobed mouths.